jeremycherfas/user/pages/03.blog/indieweb-challenge-day-2/item.md

 And, as far as I have been able to tell, it works.

-Next I'll probably tidy up the actual content of a few Reviews that used to use the old template and have not been properly adjusted.
+Next I'll probably tidy up the actual content of a few Reviews that used to use the old template and have not been properly adjusted.[^2]

 [^1]: The main reason is that I hard-code things that would almost certainly have different values for other people.

+[^2]: Actually, next was emergency work to change the presentation of `<pre>` blocks, but I won't count that.